Your todo list:

 , a route that is otherwise a great climb with a ho-hum finish.
 From the last "good part" of Chockstone

 (required to approach).
-This particular pitch requires gear starting with RPs and moving to [medium] stoppers and small TCUs to 1".
-A 1.5 or 2" [piece] can be placed near the crux, but equally good gear can be had in the smaller ranges.
-One fixed nut currently resides at the crux.
+This particular pitch requires gear starting with RPs and moving to medium stoppers and small TCUs to 1".
+A 1.5" or 2" piece can be placed near the crux, but equally good gear can be had in the smaller ranges.